Jewels of Elizabeth II: Girls of Great Britain and Ireland Tiara

 Elizabeth II's first tiara was a wedding present in 1947 from her grandmother, Queen Mary, who received it as a gift from the Girls of Great Britain and Ireland in 1893 on the occasion of her marriage to the Duke of York, later George V. Made by E. Wolfe & Co., it was purchased from Garrard & Co. by a committee organised by Lady Eva Greville.
 In 1914, Mary adapted the tiara to take 13 diamonds in place of the large oriental pearls surmounting the tiara.
 Leslie Field, author of The Queen's Jewels, described it as, "a festoon-and-scroll with nine large oriental pearls on diamond spikes and set on a base of alternate round and lozenge collets between two plain bands of diamonds".
 At first, Elizabeth wore the tiara without its base and pearls but the base was reattached in 1969.
 The Girls of Great Britain and Ireland Tiara is one of Elizabeth's most recognisable pieces of jewellery due to its widespread appearance in portraits of the monarch on British banknotes and coinage.
 Elizabeth II's daughter-in-law Queen Camilla wore this tiara for the first time when she visited Mansion House in 2023.

 Burmese Ruby Tiara

 Elizabeth ordered the Burmese Ruby Tiara in 1973, and it was made by Garrard & Co.
 It is designed in the form of a wreath of roses, with silver and diamonds making the petals, and clusters of gold and rubies forming the centre of the flowers.
 A total of 96 rubies are mounted on the tiara; they were originally part of a necklace given to her in 1947 as a wedding present by the people of Burma (now Myanmar), who credited them with having the ability to protect their owner from sickness and evil.
 The diamonds were taken from a floral tiara made by Cartier in 1935 and chosen by Elizabeth herself as her wedding present from the wealthy Nizam of Hyderabad.
 While this floral tiara was dismantled, rose brooches were preserved.
+This tiara was later worn by Queen Camilla in 2023.